mongodb/motor/doc/tutorial-tornado.rst

 Querying for More Than One Document
 -----------------------------------
-Use `MotorCollection.find` to query for a set of documents.
+Use :meth:`~MotorCollection.find` to query for a set of documents.
-`MotorCollection.find` does no I/O and does not take a callback, it merely creates a `MotorCursor` instance.
-The query is actually executed on the server when you call `MotorCursor.to_list` or `MotorCursor.each`, or yield :attr:`~motor.motor_tornado.MotorCursor.fetch_next`.
+:meth:`~MotorCollection.find` does no I/O and does not take a callback, it merely creates a :class:`MotorCursor` instance.
+The query is actually executed on the server when you call :meth:`~MotorCursor.to_list` or :meth:`~MotorCursor.each`, or yield :attr:`~motor.motor_tornado.MotorCursor.fetch_next`.

 To find all documents with "i" less than 5: